mtdvlpr/cmd-blog/src/about/minor.md

 At the end of the minor, we have to do a meesterproef.
 This is a project where we have to create a web app for a real client.
 We have to use everything we learned during the minor.
 I'm looking forward to this project!

 I'd like to improve my design skills during the meesterproef and come up with a good design for the web app.
-I'd also like to improve my teamwork skills and learn how to work with a real client.
+I'd also like to learn how to work with a real client.
 Furthermore, I'd like to continue working with server-rendered JavaScript and improve on my existing knowledge from the API course.